coleifer/peewee/docs/peewee/models.rst

 .. code-block:: python

-    # Create a proxy object to stand in for our as-yet-undefined Tweet model.
+    # Create a reference object to stand in for our as-yet-undefined Tweet model.
     DeferredTweet = DeferredRelation()

     class User(Model):
         username = CharField()
-        # Tweet has not been defined yet so use the proxy.
+        # Tweet has not been defined yet so use the deferred reference.
         favorite_tweet = ForeignKeyField(DeferredTweet, null=True)

     class Tweet(Model):